Serious07/The-Binding-of-Isaac-Repentance-Streaks-Companion/README.md

 Q: How do I start a new streak and get a new character?<br>
 A: Just click on the poop.

-Q: I want to see a new feature in the program, how can I achieve this?
+Q: I want to see a new feature in the program, how can I achieve this?<br>
 A: Create Issue and I will try my best to add it, if possible, in my free time.

 **Features:**